-When Disaster Strikes Close to Home, U.S. Rice Industry Takes the Reins
+When Disaster Strikes Close to Home, U.S. Rice Industry Takes

 For the employees of Houston-based RiceTec, it started with some phone calls.
 "We felt so helpless.
 I was stranded in my home for several days," said Cindy Howe, compensation and benefits manager at RiceTec.
 "We felt like we couldn't do anything, so we just decided to do something."